-Nori contains small amounts of protein, usually equal to that of dulse.
+Nori contains good amounts of protein, usually more than dulse.
 In one 2013 published study, it was stated that, "Lavers are rich in essential amino acids such as methionine, threonine, and tryptophan."
 Other non-essential amino acids found in large amounts include alanine, aspartic acid, glutamic acid and glycine.
 These constituents are known to provide for the seaweed's distinctive rich and sweet flavor.

 Red algae species of the genus Porphyra are also found to contain antioxidant compounds such as the pigment proteins, chlorophyll and phycoerythrin.

 Consumed as whole laver or flakes in soups and stews or used as sheet wraps, marine algae's can be a nutritious way to add various polysaccharides to the diet.
 Polysaccharides help to modulate immune response and red seaweeds, like nori, have been shown to act as prebiotics, helpful for balancing gut microbiota. (*)

 In one 2014 study is was shown that the polysaccharides, like porphyran, from the P. yezoensis species had a hypolipidemic effect on rats, decreasing LDL cholesterol and increasing high-density lipoproteins or the "good" cholesterol.